 Overview

-Whether you’re interested in outdoor learning, place-based education, Indigenous perspectives on sustainability, or engaging students in learning about energy and climate solutions, the ACEE team has specialized professional development offerings to enhance your classroom teaching experience.
+Whether you’re interested in outdoor learning, place-based education, Indigenous knowledge and perspectives, or engaging students in learning about the environment and climate solutions, the ACEE team has specialized professional development offerings to enhance your classroom teaching experience.
+All workshops can be adapted to your location, desired length, and goals.

-Workshops: 2023-2024
+Workshops: 2024-2025

 Design Thinking for Environmental Education